On the Support Recovery of Jointly Sparse Gaussian Sources using Sparse Bayesian Learning: Abstract

 \section{Abstract}

-In this work, we provide non-asymptotic, probabilistic guarantees for successful sparse support recovery by the multiple sparse Bayesian learning (M-SBL) algorithm in the multiple measurement vector (MMV) framework.
-For joint sparse Gaussian sources, we show that M-SBL perfectly recovers their common nonzero support with arbitrarily high probability using only finitely many MMVs.
-In fact, the support error probability decays exponentially fast with the number of MMVs, with the decay rate depending on the restricted isometry property of the self Khatri-Rao product of the measurement matrix.
-Our analysis theoretically confirms that M-SBL is capable of recovering supports of size as high as $\mathcal{O}(m^2)$, where $m$ is the number of measurements per sparse vector.
-In contrast, popular MMV algorithms in compressed sensing such as simultaneous orthogonal matching pursuit and row-LASSO can recover only $\mathcal{O}(m)$ sized supports.
-In the special case of noiseless measurements, we show that a single MMV suffices for perfect recovery of the $k$-sparse support in M-SBL, provided any $k + 1$ columns of the measurement matrix are linearly independent.
-Unlike existing support recovery guarantees for M-SBL, our sufficient conditions are non-asymptotic in nature, and do not require the orthogonality of the nonzero rows of the joint sparse signals.
+In this work, we provide non-asymptotic, probabilistic guarantees for successful recovery of the common nonzero support of jointly sparse Gaussian sources in the multiple measurement vector (MMV) problem.
+The support recovery problem is formulated as the marginalized maximum likelihood (or type-II ML) estimation of the variance hyperparameters of a joint sparsity inducing Gaussian prior on the source signals.
+We derive conditions under which the resulting nonconvex constrained optimization perfectly recovers the nonzero support of a joint-sparse Gaussian source ensemble with arbitrarily high probability.
+The support error probability decays exponentially with the number of MMVs at a rate that depends on the smallest restricted singular value and the nonnegative null space property of the self Khatri-Rao product of the sensing matrix.
+Our analysis confirms that nonzero supports of size as high as $O(m^2)$ are recoverable from $m$ measurements per sparse vector.
+Our derived sufficient conditions for support consistency of the proposed constrained type-II ML solution also guarantee the support consistency of any global solution of the multiple sparse Bayesian learning (M-SBL) optimization whose nonzero coefficients lie inside a bounded interval.
+For the case of noiseless measurements, we further show that a single MMV is sufficient for perfect recovery of the $k$-sparse support by M-SBL, provided all subsets of $k + 1$ columns of the sensing matrix are linearly independent.